MT Sidsel Knutsen

-MT Sidsel Knutsen is a Norwegian oil tanker built in 1993.
+MT Sidsel Knutsen was a Norwegian oil tanker built in 1993.

 Design

-The Sidsel Knutsen is 533 ft long and is owned and operated by Knutsen O.A.S.
+Sidsel Knutsen was 533 ft long and was owned and operated by Knutsen O.A.S.
 Shipping.
-The Sidsel Knutsen is designed for the shipping of oil products, including gasoline, plain crude oil, and biodiesel.
-The Sidsel Knutsen also has a sistership, the Turid Knutsen, which is also a tanker, and was built in 1993.
-The home port of both ships is Haugesund, Norway.
-Both ships are capable of hauling 5,000 tons of cargo and are commonly loaded with over 1,000,000 gallons of various liquids.
-The Sidsel Knutsen makes frequent trips from Norway to the United States to pick up loads of biodiesel and deliver them to European ports.
-The company that the Sidsel Knutsen gets her biodiesel from Lake Erie Biofuels in Erie, Pennsylvania.
-It is a major producer of biofuel in the United States.
+The ship was designed for the shipping of oil products, including gasoline, plain crude oil, and biodiesel.
+The Sidsel Knutsen also had a sister ship, Turid Knutsen, which is also a tanker, and was built in 1993.
+The home port of both ships was Haugesund, Norway.
+Both ships were capable of hauling 5,000 tons of cargo and were commonly loaded with over 1,000,000 gallons of various liquids.
+Sidsel Knutsen makes frequent trips from Norway to the United States to pick up loads of biodiesel and deliver them to European ports.
+The company that Sidsel Knutsen gets her biodiesel from Lake Erie Biofuels in Erie, Pennsylvania.
+It was a major producer of biofuel in the United States.